Regrets are a funny thing.

-You really start to gather them when you get into your fifties.
-They are a bit sticky, once you have them, they’re hard to get rid of— (kind of like dog hair on a nice jacket.)
-I’m in my mid-50s now and am surprised by the memories of things gone by.
-I guess this is one of the job hazards of being middle-aged.
+You really start to gather them when you’re middle-aged.
+I’m 62 now and am surprised (and somewhat disturbed) by my memories of things gone by.
+I guess this is one of the job hazards of getting old.
+But that’s the deal.

-I wonder what life could of been like if I had accepted Christ at a younger age.
+I wonder what life could have been like if I had accepted Christ at a younger age.
 A lot of pain would’ve been averted and perhaps I might have loved Jesus deeper than I do now.
 Some of us come to love Jesus late in life.
 There is so much time frittered away.

 “You have had enough in the past of the evil things that godless people enjoy—their immorality and lust, their feasting and drunkenness and wild parties, and their terrible worship of idols.”

 1 Peter 4:3